 Anyone operating a laser above the runway protection zonesdepicted on Attachments E1 - E4is engaging in reckless endangerment unless the laser operation is authorized by the FAA and the laser is operated in accordance with all FAA rules, regulation guidance and advisory circulars.
-It shall be a violation of the Height Zoning Regulations for any person in the County to use land to operate a laser above the runway protection zones depicted on Attachment E1 unless the laser operation is authorized by the FAA and the laser is operated in accordance with all FAA rules, and the laser operated in accordance with all FAA rules.
+It shall be a violation of the Height Zoning Regulations for any person in the County to use land to operate a laser above the runway protection zones depicted on Attachment E1 unless the laser operation is authorized by the FAA and the laser is operated in accordance with all FAA rules, regulation guidance and advisory circulars.